Martha Jefferson Randolph

 Martha "Patsy" Randolph (née Jefferson; September 27, 1772 – October 10, 1836) was the eldest daughter of Thomas Jefferson, the third president of the United States, and his wife, Martha Wayles Skelton Jefferson.
 She was born at Monticello, near Charlottesville, Virginia.

 Randolph's mother died when she was nearly 10 years old, when only two out of her five siblings were alive.
 Her father saw that she had a good education.
 She spoke four languages and was greatly influenced by the education she received in a Paris convent school with daughters of the French elite.
 By 1804, she was the lone surviving child of Martha and Thomas Jefferson, the only one of the couple's children to survive past the age of 25.

 Martha Jefferson married Thomas Mann Randolph Jr., who was a politician at the federal and state levels and was elected as governor of Virginia (1819–1822), which made her the first lady of Virginia.
 They had twelve children together.

 Randolph oversaw the operation of Varina and Edge Hill with her husband, and Monticello with her father.
 She was in regular correspondence with her father when they were not together.
 She provided emotional stability for Jefferson, which helped him weather his tumultuous political career.
 Besides overseeing Monticello, she lived with Jefferson at the White House, serving as an informal First Lady.

 After the White House, Randolph and her children lived at Monticello and cared for her father.
 Due to debt, the Randolphs sold Varina and lost Edge Hill plantation to foreclosure in 1825.
-Randolph inheritied Monticello and Jefferson's debts when her father died in 1826.
+Randolph inherited Monticello and Jefferson's debts when her father died in 1826.
 Many of the enslaved people at Monticello were sold to cover some of the debt.